parsabsh/linux-notes/README.md

 #### 2) Insert Mode

 To insert something, you have to choose the insert mode, for this purpose, simply press the `i` key to enter the insert mode.
 In this mode, you can write anything and can add anything to the file.
-Once you are done by inserting, press `ESC` key from keyboard and switch insert mode to command-line mode.
+Once you are done inserting, press the `ESC` key from the keyboard and switch insert mode to command-line mode.

 ### How to learn vim?

 There are an infinite number of commands in vim :) but you don't need to learn them all when you start working with it.
 As you go further in vim, you'll find new commands one by one based on your needs.
 So the best way of learning vim is to just **use it** every day.

-But if you are qiute new to vim, start with vimtutor.
+But if you are quite new to vim, start with vimtutor.
 Simply type `vimtutor` command in your terminal.
 This is a good way to start working with vim.

 ## Linux File System

 In Linux and many other operating systems, directories can be structured in a tree-like hierarchy.
 All the files are arranged as a tree and its branches.
-The topmost directory called the **root (/) directory**.
+The topmost directory is called the **root (/) directory**.
 All other directories in Linux can be accessed from the root directory.

 The following figure summarizes Linux standard file system hierarchy: